-- (c) Should review and assess the analysis of each safety factor performed by the licensee against current safety standards and practices. - (d) Should agree on a basis document, developed by the licensee, to govern the periodic safety review.
+- (a) Should develop requirements and guidance for the safety review process, including on the scope of the review (e.g. safety, radiation protection, emergency planning, environmental impact, time intervals, agreement on the implementation plan). - (b) Should divide the periodic safety review into a number of tasks or 'safety factors' and should establish clear regulatory requirements for these tasks or factors. - (c) Should review and assess the analysis of each safety factor performed by the licensee against current safety standards and practices. - (d) Should agree on a basis document, developed by the licensee, that willto govern the periodic safety review.
 This basis document should include the safety review methodology used by the licensee, the major milestones, cut-off dates, structure of the associated documents and the regulations, standards, guides, and operating practices to be used in the review. - (e) Should review and assess, and should approve, where appropriate, corrective actions, safety improvements and good practices, determined by the licensee and submitted to the regulatory body. - (f) Should authorize, if appropriate, the licensee's implementation plan for the safety review.
 This plan should be reviewed, assessed and audited, as appropriate, before such an authorization is granted.
 The plan should include time schedules, to be agreed between the licensee and the regulatory body.

-Further recommendations on periodic safety reviews of nuclear power plants are provided in IAEA Safety Standards Series No. SSG-25, Periodic Safety Review of Nuclear Power Plants [33].
+Additional information and Further recommendations on periodic safety reviews of nuclear power plants are provided in IAEA Safety Standards Series No. SSG-25, Periodic Safety Review of Nuclear Power Plants [33][3133].

-- 3.63 Recommendations on ageing management are provided in IAEA Safety Standards Series Nos SSG-48, Ageing Management and Development of a Programme for Long Term Operation of Nuclear Power Plants [34], and SSG-10 (Rev. 1), Ageing Management for Research Reactors [35].
+Recommendations on ageing management are provided in IAEA Safety Standards Series Nos SSG-48, Ageing Management and Development of a Programme for Long Term Operation of Nuclear Power Plants [34][3234], and SSG-10 (Rev. 1), Ageing Management for Research Reactors [35][3335].
 Ageing management plays a central role in the periodic safety review.
 As part of the licensing process, the regulatory body should verify the existence of an ageing management programme.
 There are certain essential elements of ageing management, and these should be considered by the regulatory body in assessing the licensee's safety analyses.
-These essential elements include: - (a) An understanding of the installation's design basis; - (b) A rigorous programme for equipment qualification (for design, construction and modifications); - (c) Identification of actual service conditions (actions to be taken during the design, construction, commissioning and operation stages); - (d) An understanding of material properties and possible ageing mechanisms; - (e) Identification of stressors on SSCs; - (f) A knowledge of the ageing of SSCs due to physical and chemical processes, or due to SSCs becoming out of date or obsolete due to knowledge and technology evolution, the associated changes in codes and standards or ageing of human skills, knowledge, competence; - (g) A systematic ageing management programme. - 3.64 After review, assessment and inspection, depending on regulatory requirements and the outcome of the safety review, the regulatory body may decide to renew, amend, suspend or revoke the operating licence for the nuclear installation and its activities.
+Such These essential elements include:

+- (a) An understanding of the installation's design basis; - (b) A rigorous programme for equipment qualification-(for design, construction and modifications);

+- (c) Identification of actual service conditions (actions to be taken during the design, construction, commissioning and operation stages); - (d) An understanding of material properties and possible ageing mechanisms; - (e) Identification of mechanical and thermal loadings stressors on SSCs; - (f) A knowledge of the ageing of SSCs due to physical and chemical processes, or due to SSCs becoming out of date or obsolete due to knowledge and technology evolution, the associated changes in codes and standards or ageing of human skills, knowledge, competence; - (g) A systematic ageing management programme.

+After review, assessment and inspection, depending on national regulationsregulatory requirements and the outcome of the safety review, the regulatory body may decide to renew, amend, suspend or revoke the operating licence for the nuclear installation and its activities.

-Long term operation
+Long term shutdown of a nuclear installation operation